moorepants/eme171/content/pages/syllabus.rst

 | Jason K. Moore
 | Assistant Professor of Teaching
 | 2095 Bainer Hall
-| 530-752-4805
+| 530-601-9791
 | jkm@ucdavis.edu
 |
-| Kevin Mallon
+| Sergio Guillen
 | Graduate Student
-| krmallon@ucdavis.edu
+| sjguillen@ucdavis.edu

 Time and Location
 =================

-The lecture meets on Mondays, Wednesdays, and Fridays from 3:10 PM to 4:00 PM in Chemistry 176.
+The lecture meets on Tuesdays and Thursdays from 12:10 PM to 1:30 PM in Olson Hall 205.
+See below for labs.

 **If you have any conflicts with the schedule, especially for the exams, you must tell me in the first week of class (emergencies will be the only